 Truthfully, without knowing the cat’s parents, it’s pretty much impossible to know whether a cat is a Persian or not.
 DNA tests aren’t always very accurate, and mixed breeds can take very much after one parent.
 Even if a cat is only half Persian, they can easily look like a full-blooded Persian.
 Genes are complicated and confusing.

 However, there are a few traits that Persian cats have in common.
-By checking for these traits on your cat, you can make some determination on whether or not your cat is a Persian.
+By checking for these traits in your cat, you can make some determination on whether or not your cat is a Persian.

 1. Look at Their Face

 Persian cats have unique faces.
 Their faces are often very round, with very fluffy checks.
 Their nose is squished in when compared to other cats, which is one reason that they are prone to a significant number of health problems.
-Their eyes tend to be larger-than-normal, and they may stick out a bit.
+Their eyes tend to be larger than normal, and they may stick out a bit.

 Of course, they aren’t the only cat with any of these traits.
 However, if they have all of these traits, they are probably Persian.
 The face of the breed is really hard to mistake.